Trying to Be Creative When You're on Antidepressants Isn't Easy

 I haven’t recovered from depression, I’m not sure I ever will.
 But I do feel like I’m in a much better place than I was a year ago.
 All of those negative emotions that used to overwhelm me, I’ve gotten better at channelling them creatively.
 I guess I learned my artist self and human self aren’t two separate things—you can’t ignore one for fear of losing the other.
 There has to be balance.

-This week is National Mental Health Week.
-If you or anyone you love is in need of help, call Lifeline at 13 11 14
+If you or anyone you love is in need of help, call 1177 or visit their homepage.

 Follow Amy on Twitter